 When you are in New Salisbury, you'll notice that it is more blue-collar than most other communities in America.
 51.50% of New Salisbury’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Salisbury is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in New Salisbury who work in office and administrative support (19.17%), maintenance occupations (14.66%), and management occupations (7.52%).

-Being a small town, New Salisbury does not have a public transit system used by locals to get to and from work.
+New Salisbury is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in New Salisbury with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.67% of adults in New Salisbury have a bachelor's degree or advanced degree.
+The citizens of New Salisbury are slightly less educated than the national average of 21.84% for the average city or town: 16.67% of adults in New Salisbury have a bachelor's degree or advanced degree

 The per capita income in New Salisbury in 2022 was $30,199, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,796 for a family of four.
 However, New Salisbury contains both very wealthy and poor people as well.